 Launch a website

 Many developers underestimate the value of a website.
-Websites are great platforms for app promotion.
+Websites are great platforms for mobile app promotion.
 App stores provide substantial information about your product, but it’s better to have more space to tell the full story.

 Even a microsite with a catchy landing page and visible App Store and Google Play links, or a registration form for users to leave an email if the app hasn’t been launched yet, can be a positive asset.
 The landing page must be informative, highlighting the most important features so that visitors get a clear understanding what exactly the app does.

-Storytelling is a great app marketing solution, and a blog is the best place to write the story behind your app – what inspired you to create it, what problems you faced during development and how you dealt with them.
+Storytelling is a great app marketing solution, and a blog is the best place to write the story behind your product – what inspired you to create it, what problems you faced during development and how you dealt with them.
 This will help you establish an emotional connection with users while keeping them informed about future updates.

 It’s important to make sure that your website is responsive and works correctly on mobile devices.